 With regulatory and compliance fines in the banking sector reaching $26 billion last year, it’s critical to build an effective data governance framework.
 Reducing risk, assigning accountability, and making the most of automation are all key to developing a better governance strategy, creating the foundation for secure and modern IT operations.

-But data governance framework is only part of the puzzle.
+But a data governance framework is only part of the puzzle.

 You also need to think about how you put that framework into action.
 Data modelling dramatically improves the efficiency of your data reporting, data standardization and collaboration.
 But, while it’s a key accelerant for your data strategy, you still need a way to bridge the gap between those data models and your everyday IT operations.